The shutdown in the US is over

 The compromise proposal that has now been adopted secures state funding until the end of January.
 However, certain costs – defense spending, support for military veterans and support for the Department of Agriculture, which pays out food stamps – are secured for one year.

-However, the deal has previously sparked anger within the Democrats, mainly because it does not guarantee an extension of subsidized healthcare within the framework of the health insurance "Obamacare", which the party has demanded in budget negotiations.
+The deal has previously sparked anger among Democrats, primarily because it does not guarantee an extension of subsidized healthcare within the framework of the health insurance "Obamacare", something the party has demanded in budget negotiations.
+Trump came down hard on "Obamacare" when he signed the budget agreement, calling it a disaster several times.
+He did, however, hint that he could reach an agreement with Democrats on healthcare.

 Loading related articles...